 The city of Charleston is rich with personality and history.
 It’s a hub of exploration where locals and tourists alike can always find something special to love.
 The Dewberry Charleston has become one of those things.
 The new hotel exemplifies Charleston by combining its great past with the luxuries of the present.
 For anyone looking to spend a weekend vacation touring a beautiful city and then relaxing in style, The Dewberry Charleston is the perfect destination.

 Built within the historic L. Mendel Rivers Federal Building, The Dewberry honored the landmark by refusing to change its iconic exterior.
-The building, which once housed hundreds of federal workers before it was damaged by Hurricane Floyd in 1999, now holds 155 beautifully designed suites.
+The building once housed hundreds of federal workers before it was damaged by Hurricane Floyd in 1999.
+Now it holds 155 beautifully designed suites.

-Their hand-crafted armoires are lined with wallpaper painted by local artist Becca Barnet, while the in-room bars are seasonally curated by the hotel’s chef.
-Book a Charleston Flat to take in the luxury of their cast-iron soaking tub and canopy-covered King size bed, or travel with friends and stay in one of their Grand Queen rooms.
+Their hand-crafted armoires are lined with wallpaper painted by local artist Becca Barnet.
+The in-room bars are seasonally curated by the hotel’s chef.
+Book a Charleston Flat to take in the luxury of their cast-iron soaking tub.
+Or maybe you want to relax under a canopy-covered King size bed.
+Even travel with friends and stay in one of their Grand Queen rooms.
 Guests can choose from several suite options, including the Grand King, the Signature King, or their One-Bedroom.